-You can delete one or more objects at a time, delete objects whose names contain a specified prefix, or delete a specified directory and all objects in the directory.
+You can delete a single object, multiple specified objects, objects whose names contain a specific prefix, or delete a specific directory and all objects in the directory.

 Deleted objects cannot be recovered.
 Exercise caution when you delete objects.